DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/getting-started.md

 ## Using Scheduler component

-The Scheduler component’s functionality is implemented in plugins.
-You need a view plugin and the `Appointments` plugin to visualize a scheduler data.
-Take a look at the following code:
+The Scheduler requires a view plugin and the `Appointments` plugin to display the specified data:

 ```jsx
 import { Scheduler, DayView, Appointments } from '@devexpress/dx-react-scheduler-material-ui';